About Us

 We provide free legal advice and services to low-income residents in the District by organizing legal clinics and connecting them to attorneys so they don’t have to navigate the legal system alone.

-In 2022 alone, we provided legal aid to more than 400 individuals at no cost to them.
+In 2023 alone, we provided legal aid to more than 650 people at no cost to them.
 Learn more about how the work of CLADC helps to fill the Justice Gap.

 With our free legal services, our clients get access to the justice that would otherwise be denied them because they can’t afford an attorney.